hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Modifiers.md

 That fully configure Factory is what's returned to the caller, either to be modified further, or resolved as we've done here.

 That may seem like a lot of overhead, but it actually isn't.
-As we've mentioned elsewhere, Factory's are like SwftUI Views.
+As we've mentioned elsewhere, Factory's are like SwiftUI Views.
 Its structs and modifiers are lightweight and transitory value types, created when needed and then immediately discarded once their purpose has been served.

 There is, however, one consideration.